datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    :term:`tag`\s are markers that you can attach to commits in your dataset history.
    They can have any name, and can help you and others to identify certain commits or dataset states in the history of a dataset.
-Let's take a look at how the tag you just created looks like in your history:
+Let's take a look at how the tag you just created looks like in your history with :command:`git show`.
+   Note how we can use a tag just as easily as a commit :term:`shasum`:

    .. runrecord:: _examples/DL-101-130-110
       :workdir: dl-101/DataLad-101/midterm_project
       :language: console
-      :emphasize-lines: 3

-      $ git log -p -n 1
+      $ git show ready4analysis

+   This tag thus identifies the version state of the dataset in which this script was added.
-   Later we can use this tag to identify the version state of the dataset in which the analysis setup was ready -- much more intuitive than a 40-character shasum!
+   Later we can use this tag to identify the point in time at which the analysis setup was ready -- much more intuitive than a 40-character shasum!

 Finally, with your directory structure being modular and intuitive,